Forestbrook/Forestbrook.github.io/docs/azure/appservice.md

 nav_order: 1
 ---

-## Configure and create an ASP.NET Core WebApi or WebApp in an Azure App Service
+## Configure and create an ASP.NET 5 WebApi or WebApp in an Azure App Service
 {: .no_toc }

-_Last update: October 21, 2020_<br/>
+_Last update: November 9, 2021_<br/>
 Source code in Git: [Azure WebApi and WebApp with KeyVault](https://github.com/Forestbrook/WebApiWithKeyVault){:target="_blank"}

-A professional Azure ASP.NET Core WebApi or WebApp requires several Azure resources.
+A professional Azure ASP.NET 5 WebApi or WebApp requires several Azure resources.
 This article is intended to keep track of the setup and configuration of these resources and how they are integrated in the application.
 Involved resources: